YvesFindlay/porfolio/README.md

 # Yves' Portfolio

-Website depicting my recent work, projects etc.
+A portfolio website depicting an insight into who I am, my recent work, projects, current skills and location.

-## Project Aims:
+## Functionality

-To build a Portfolio site.
-This project will list my recent works, contact information, location (to a degree) and my availability for employment.
+This portfolio is a based upon a recent interest I've developed in scroll based animations as I aim to deliver a unique experience to all viewers.

 ## Technologies

-HTML, CSS, Sass, Javascript and React.
+React, JavaScript, CSS, Sass

+## Libraries & Packages

+Leaflet,js and React-leaflet - for map api integration (to roughly show my location)

+Email.js - email services enabling visitors to the site to email directly for any enquiries.

 ## Setup

 To run this project, install it locally using npm:

 ```